 Founded in 1954, Quito’s started as a local fish market.
 Today, it operates as one of Bristol's most beloved eateries for cozy dining and delicious seafood.
 Their patio offers beautiful sunset views of Bristol Harbor for a dining experience both scenic and savory.
 Reservations only.

 Named the best cheap eats in RI by Travel & Leisure, Blount Clam Shack's menu may lack dollar signs, but nothing else.
-The award-winning, waterfront seafood shack opened back in 1943 and has since been serving up seafood favorites with a twist, like clambake chowder crafted with all the best parts of a clambake in a delicious soup; or their giant lobster roll, made with 1/2 pound lobster chunks.
-Seafood lovers, rejoice.
+The award-winning, waterfront seafood shack opened back in 1943 and has since been serving up seafood favorites with a twist, like clambake chowder crafted with all the best parts of a clambake in a delicious soup; or their giant lobster roll made with 1/2 lb. lobster chunks.
 Not to mention, the quaint shack is located right on Warren's scenic waterfront.
-Sink into an Adirondack chair and enjoy.

 Bywater recently turned its former 4-table patio into a full outdoor dining scene with a firepit, benches equipped with blankets, and individual heaters at each table.
 As for the menu, this seafood and farm-to-table meets comfort food, with plates like cioppino and scallops served over fresh pasta with pancetta.
 The atmospheres gets a charming boost from twinkle lights hanging overhead.